-Based on data in this report and observation of ongoing events, it is apparent that the recession is slowly coming to an end, and construction of new homes in the region will begin within the next 1-2 years, thereby increasing water demands.
+Based on data in this report and observation of ongoing events, it is apparent that the recession has ended, and construction of new homes in the region is beginning again, thereby increasing water demands.
 The Agency and retail water purveyors will need to work together to continue to meet the increasing water demands of the region.